hgraph-io/hedera-revenue-dashboard/README.md

 - The amount of revenue (in HBAR) shown is converted in real-time to USD.
 - The conversion rate is averaged over the time span selected by the user.
+- USD amounts do not factor into calculations.
+The displayed USD amount is strictly to provide context regarding network revenue for a given timeframe.

 #### Date dropdown